How to support employees with depression

-Making sure you are approachable can help give an employee the confidence to seek your advice.
-You never know when someone might want to sit down and talk something through, so make it clear that your door is always open.
+Making sure you’re approachable will also give employees with depression the confidence to seek your advice.
+You never know when someone might want to sit down and talk something through, so make it clear your door is always open.

 Don’t be too intense

-Checking in with a sick employee is only natural, but overdoing it could do more bad than good.
-Sometimes, sufferers of depression may want a quiet moment alone, while others may not be in the mood to talk.
-Many sufferers may even see work as good for them: something that gets them out of bed in the morning and a distraction from intrusive thoughts.
+Checking in with a sick employee is only natural but overdoing it could do more harm than good.
+Sometimes, people with depression may want a quiet moment alone, while others may not be in the mood to talk.
+Many individuals with depression may see work as something that gets them out of bed and is a distraction from intrusive thoughts.